-Bohri Muslims, have a distinct cultivation and customs with a blend of ethnic cultures, including: Yemeni, Egyptians, Africans, Pakistanis and Indians.
+Bohri Muslims, have distinct cultivation and customs with a blend of ethnic cultures, including Yemeni, Egyptians, Africans, Pakistanis and Indians.
 Just like their culture, Bohri food is equally distinct and delicious, one is lucky to have tasted/experienced the same if you have close Bohri friends.
-The Bohri Thal is famous for its flavor and the uniqueness of its presentation.
+The Bohri Thal Pop Up is famous for its flavour and the uniqueness of its presentation.

 You can also read: North Indian Restaurant in Andheri

-Bohri Food is both detectable and distinctive not just in the way it’s cook, but also how it’s serve.
-In this Pop Up the age old tradition and custom is to eat in a Thal.
+Bohri Food is both detectable and distinctive not just in the way its cook, but also how it serves.
+In this Pop Up the age-old tradition and custom is to eat in a Thal.
 It symbolizes unity, equality and sharing.
-The Thal is place on a raise metal or wooden round called ‘Kundali,’.
+The Thal is placed on a raised metal or wooden round called ‘Kundali,’.
 Which forms the base for the Thal.

-Before starting any meal, Bohri’s like many other religions, has this tradition of cleansing hands thoroughly and it’s called Chillam Chi Lota.
-The host of the brunch does this honor and totally makes you feel at home.
+Before starting any meal, Bohri’s like many other religions has this tradition of cleansing hands thoroughly and it’s called Chillam Chi Lota.
+The host of the brunch does this honour and totally makes you feel at home.

 Every meal starts first with a pinch of salt to clear the taste buds.